ynovate-workspace/classy-pocker/README.md

 - Uses **nodemailer** to send out transactional mails via Mailjet SMTP
 - Security-packages included to make the application more robust are: **helmet**, **hpp**, **express-rate-limit** & **express-mongo-sanitize**

-## Features

-- User can register & login into the frontend application
-  - Password is stored encrypted in DB (!)
-  - Authentication is handled via JWT-webtokens to secure API-transactions & private routes
-- Basic form of Virtual Gaming Currency
-  - User gets a specific amount of VGC after registration, they can use this amount to play on any open table.
-Should their balance drop to zero they get the same starting amount again for free.
-- App screens: Landing Page, Lobby (choose table etc.), Login Screen / Modal, Registration Screen / Modal, User Dashboard, Game UI
-- User can join a table and play poker ⇒ full game-loop + In-game chat implemented, Functional animations to support visual gameplay experience
-- Localization for two languages implemented (DE, EN)

 ## Quick Start

 ### Set-up MongoDB